 In sensitivity studies, the conditional sensitivity exploration of the FDS has also been termed one-at-a-time (OAT) sensitivity analysis.
-The difference between the local sensitivities of the FDS and the mean sensitivities of the ensemble for the ETKF may affect the estimation of the various parameters to different degrees.
-For comparison, with a prescribed SST, Covey et al. (2013) evaluated the sensitivity of the radiation balance at the top of the atmosphere in the model CAM to a large number of input parameters with both an OAT exploration and an alternative Morris one-at-a-time (MOAT) sampling (somehow closer to the mean ensemble sensitivities).
-They found with both methods that the highest sensitivity of the upward shortwave flux (solar energy reflected back to space by the atmosphere and surface) was with respect to cldfrc rhminl, out of 21 evaluated CAM parameters.
-As cldfrc_rhminl is the threshold of the relative humidity value at which low-level water vapour starts to condense into cloud droplets, their result is consistent with the role of thick stratus clouds in reflecting sunlight.
+The difference between the local sensitivities of the FDS and the mean sensitivities of the ensemble for the ETKF may affect the estimation of the various parameters in different degrees.
+For comparison, with a prescribed SST, Covey et al. (2013) evaluated the sensitivity of the radiation balance at the top of the atmosphere in the model CAM to a large number of input parameters with both an OAT exploration and an alternative Morris one-at-a-time (MOAT) sampling (somehow closer to the mean ensemble sensitivites).
+For example, they found with both methods that the highest sensitivity of the upward shortwave flux (solar energy reflected back to space by the atmosphere and surface) was with respect to cldfrc_rhminl, out of 21 evaluated CAM parameters.
+As cldfrc_rhminl is the threshold of the relative humidity value at which low-level water vapor starts to condense into cloud droplets, their result is consistent with the role of thick stratus clouds in reflecting sunlight.

-This study does not attempt to give an in-depth analysis of the assimilation results for the corresponding climate field reconstructions.
-However, we summarize some results of the spatial patterns shown in the climate reconstructions and give examples of sensitivities as estimated by the FDS schemes and the ETKF.
-Figure 5 shows, in general, a similar absolute bias reduction for the FDS-MKS and the ETKF in magnitude and spatial patterns for both SST and SSS.
-For SST, the most problematic area is where most of the observations come from the diatom locations in the MARGO database.
-A reason for that seems to be that observations for diatom locations are just the 20-year means for winter in the Northern Hemisphere, which reduces the impact on the climate analysis with respect to other observation types.
-Still, in general the FDS-MKS has slightly fewer areas where the absolute bias in the SST could not be reduced.
-The negative effect of the assimilation regarding absolute bias reduction on SSS, which is shown for the ETKF for the North Atlantic, the Bering Strait, and in some areas of the Arctic Ocean, is also negligible in the FDS-MKS.
-While these unobserved areas (from the point of view of the MARGO database) remain largely unconstrained, the FDS-MKS seems generally more able to correct for the biases in areas with more observations and simultaneously does not have a negative effect in areas far from the observations.
+This study does not attemp to give an in-depth analysis of the assimilation results for the corresponding climate field reconstructions.
+However, we summarise some results of the spatial patterns shown in the climate reconstructions and give examples of sensitivities as estimated by the FDS schemes and the ETKF.
+Fig. 5 shows, in general, a similar absolute bias reduction for the FDS-MKS and the ETKF in both general magnitude and spatial patterns for both SST and SSS.
+For SST, the most problematic area is that where most of the observations come from the diatom locations in the MARGO database.
+A reason for that seems to be that observations for diatoms locations are just the 20 yr means for winter in the Northern Hemisphere, which reduces its impact on the climate analysis with respect to other observation types.
+Still, in general the FDS-MKS has slightly less areas where the absolute bias in the SST could not be reduced.
+Also the negative effect of the assimilation, regarding absolute bias reduction, on SSS which is shown for the ETKF for the North Atlantic, the Bering strait, and in some areas of the Artic ocean is negligible in the FDS-MKS.
+While these unobserved areas (from the point of view of the MARGO database) remain largely unconstrained, the FDS-MKS seeems generally more able to correct for the biases in areas with more observations and simultaneously not having a negative effect in areas far from the observations.